osyris-project/osyris/README.md

 # Osiris #

-A small collection of python visualization scripts for RAMSES data.
+A small python visualization utility for RAMSES data.
 It is not meant to replace large projects such as Pymses, it's purpose is more to plot small 'quick and dirty' diagnostics while a simulation is running.

 ### Installation ###